mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 # For non-financial people

-What I'm covering here is focused on finance, but the same strategies can be applied broadly to **ANY domain**, as wide-ranging as Marketing, Research & Development, Medicine, and more.
+What I'm covering here is focused on finance (because I needed a specific example to drive this point home).

+BUT, the same strategies I cover can be applied broadly to **ANY domain**, as wide-ranging as Marketing, Research & Development, Medicine, and more.

-I'll assume that if you are reading this, then you have _some_ knowledge on [_Portfolio Theory_](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) and [_Risk Management_](https://www.investopedia.com/terms/r/riskmanagement.asp), which are required knowledge for the finance domain.
-BUT, even if you don't just replace those terms with **"Bubble Gum"** (or any silly object) and keep moving on.
+If you are reading this, and don't have knowledge on [_Portfolio Theory_](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) and [_Risk Management_](https://www.investopedia.com/terms/r/riskmanagement.asp), then just replace those terms with **"Bubble Gum"** (or any silly object) and keep moving on.

 Key point: The strategies for learning what organizations value are most important.
 Not the BUZZ WORDS or domain jargon.